Dassault Falcon 900

 The Dassault Falcon 900, commonly abbreviated as the F900, is a French-built corporate trijet aircraft made by Dassault Aviation.

 Development

 The Falcon 900 is a development of the Falcon 50, itself a development of the earlier Falcon 20.
-The Falcon 900 design incorporates composite materials.
+The Falcon 900 airframe design incorporates composite materials.

 Other models include the Falcon 900-B, featuring an increased range, and the Falcon 900EX featuring other improvements in engines and range and an all-glass flight deck.
 The Falcon 900C is a companion to the Falcon 900EX and replaces the Falcon 900B.
-Later versions are the Falcon 900EX EASy and the Falcon 900DX.
+Later versions are the Falcon 900EX EASy, and the Falcon 900DX.
 At EBACE 2008, Dassault announced another development of the 900 series: the Falcon 900LX, incorporating high mach blended winglets designed by Aviation Partners Inc.

-In 2022, the 900LX equipped price was $44M.
+In 2023, the 900LX equipped price was $44.7 million.

 Operational service

-The Falcon 900 is used by the Transport Squadron 60 (Transportation, Training and Calibration Squadron 65), which is in charge of transportation for officials of the French state.
+In France, the Falcon 900 is used by the Transport Squadron 60 (Transportation, Training and Calibration Squadron 65), which is in charge of transportation for officials in France.